Karen Karnes: Gate Hill Community

-Work
+Later life

 In 1967, Karnes first experimented with salt-firing at a workshop at the Penland School of Crafts.

 Karnes' later work dealt with contemporary vessels, which were given different attention to design than her original pottery.[2]
 She made many traditionally functional forms and contemporary forms, but she also continued to produce casseroles, teapots, cups and bowls.

 Another of her most well-known forms was the cut-lid jar, a form she first made at a workshop with Paulus Berensohn.
 Karnes continued to experiment with this form from the late 1960s until she stopped throwing.

-She decided to live the rest of her life on a farm, working with clay and using old firing practices such as wood and salt firing.[2]
-In 1998, her house and studio burned to the ground because of a kiln fire.[4]
+In the late 1970s Karnes moved to Vermont with her partner Ann Stannard.
+She decided to live the rest of her life on a farm, working with clay and using old firing practices such as wood and salt firing.
+In 1998, her house and studio burned to the ground because of a kiln fire.
 With the help of donations from a large pottery sale, Karen rebuilt her country house and studio.
-She received a graduate fellowship from Alfred University, and won a gold medal for the consummate craftsmanship from The American Craft Council.[5]
-Her work has been displayed in numerous galleries and permanent collections worldwide.
+She received a graduate fellowship from Alfred University, and won a gold medal for the consummate craftsmanship from The American Craft Council.
+In 1976 she was named a Fellow of the American Craft Council.

+Karnes died on July 12, 2016, in Morgan, Vermont.

+Her work is in the Asheville Art Museum, the Brooklyn Museum, the Detroit Institute of Art, the Metropolitan Museum of Art, the Museum of Arts and Design, the Museum of Fine Arts, Boston, the Philadelphia Museum of Art, the Smithsonian American Art Museum, and the Victoria and Albert Museum.